Code-Institute-Submissions/Surf_Matters/README.md

 ## _**Database Schema**_

-The databases were stored in [sqlite3](https://docs.python.org/3/library/sqlite3.html) in development, and [heroku postgres](https://www.heroku.com/postgres) in production.
+The databases are stored in [sqlite3](https://docs.python.org/3/library/sqlite3.html) in development, and [heroku postgres](https://www.heroku.com/postgres) in production.
 A number of different models are used throughout the site as detailed in the database schema below.

 <br>